brandatastudio/the-real-mle-challenge/README.md

-#About this assignment:
+# About this assignment:

-The three task assigments where solved.
-Task2 is stored in the directory prediction_app.
+-Task1 can be observed in the project structure and the code, -Task2 is stored in the directory prediction_app.
+-Task3 can be observed through the docker files and docker-compose

+## Motivation behind this package: Intended use

 This package was thought as a data science environment that serves both for experimentation with proper ml-ops and data-ops tracking, making use of locally stored postgres databases for mlflow experiment tracking, and dvc for data version tracking.
 Code is properly decoupled in tasks,(maybe to be properly scheduled with airflow in a later iteration).
 Each task is a subdirectory, formed by two files: a task.py and transform.py, for CI/CD , a test.py file can be added to the task folders.
 An example of this can be found in prediction_app